Providing an ecosystem for innovation

 2. What is TDC’s approach to open innovation?

 Open innovation requires the seamless exchange of knowledge and resources to accelerate innovation and boost market adoption.
 This is why before any engagement, the TDC team strives to understand our partners’ problem statements to readily formulate cost-effective solutions.
 Aside from coming up with novel solutions, we also adopt existing solutions from external partners and IHLs.
-Our approach leverages on existing know-how and IP.
+Our approach leverages existing know-how and IP.
 Thus, by integrating IP and engineering expertise with business models, TDC creates innovative solutions.

 3. What are some examples of how collaborations at the centre have helped to benefit companies?